2mal3/Natural-Disaster-Datapack/README.md

 Bug reporting:
-  If you find a bug in the Datapack, feel free to post it in the comments on Planet Minecraft (https://www.planetminecraft.com/data-pack/natural-disaster-4574511).
+  If you find a bug in the Datapack, feel free to post it in the comments on [Planet Minecraft](https://www.planetminecraft.com/data-   pack/natural-disaster-4574511).
 Please answer the following questions, so I can help you better.

   - What does not work?
 Please be as precise as possible.
   - Does the datapack run on a server, LAN world or single player?